Displays the about box.

 Inserts a line separator at the location of the caret and indents according to

-Default key mapping: Enter in JavaScript and HTML modes
+Default key mapping: Ctrl J globally, Enter in programming modes

 Switches to the next buffer.